One Opinion Is Worth a Thousand Aggregations

 Why Blogging Gets More Valuable

-The more AI turns the internet into consensus soup, the more useful a clear human take becomes.
+The more AI turns the internet into polished consensus soup, the more useful a clear human take becomes.

 The post that says, "No, microservices are a bad idea here, and here’s why," has value precisely because it commits.
 It risks being wrong.
 That risk is the feature.
 A real point of view has skin in the game.